arman-ali-dev/fullstack-java-mastry/phase-4-databases/mysql/01/notes.md

-# Database Fundamentals — Notes
+# Database Fundamentals

-## 1. Database
+## Database

-- Organized collection of data stored electronically
+### What is it?
-- Data is stored so it can be easily accessed, managed, updated
+A place where data is stored in an organized way, so it can be saved, searched, and updated easily.

+### Example
+A "Students" database that stores names, ages, and marks of students.

+---

-## 2. DBMS (Database Management System)
+## DBMS (Database Management System)

-- Software that lets you create, manage, and interact with databases
-- User → DBMS → Database (DBMS sits between user and actual data)
-- Examples: MySQL, Oracle, MongoDB, PostgreSQL, SQL Server
+### What is it?
+Software that manages the database.
+You never talk to the database directly — you talk to the DBMS, and it handles the data for you.

+### Why do we use it?
+It handles storing, retrieving, updating, and securing data, so you don't have to manage raw files yourself.

+### Important Point
+Examples: MySQL, PostgreSQL, Oracle, MongoDB.
+As a developer, your app connects to the DBMS, not the raw data files.

+---

-## 3. Types of Databases
+## Types of Databases

+### What is it?
-- **Relational (SQL)** → data in tables (rows & columns)
+- **Relational (SQL)** → data stored in tables (rows & columns)
-- **Non-Relational (NoSQL)** → data in flexible formats (documents, key-value, graphs)
+- **Non-Relational (NoSQL)** → data stored in flexible formats (documents, key-value pairs, etc.)

-- Others: Hierarchical, Network, Object-oriented (less common today)
+### Important Point
+As a full-stack dev, you'll mostly use relational DBs (MySQL/PostgreSQL) with Spring Boot apps, but NoSQL (like MongoDB) is common too.

+---

-## 4. Relational Database (with Example)
+## Relational Database (with Example)

+### What is it?
-- Stores data in **tables**, tables are linked using **keys**
+Stores data in tables that are connected to each other using keys.
+Has a fixed structure (schema) — every row in a table has the same columns.

-- Follows a fixed schema (structure defined beforehand)
+### Example
-- Example: `Students` table linked to `Courses` table via `student_id`
+A `Students` table connected to a `Courses` table using `student_id`.

-- Examples of RDBMS: MySQL, PostgreSQL, Oracle, SQL Server
+### Important Point
+Best when your data has clear relationships (e.g., a student has many orders, an order belongs to one student).

+---

-## 5. Non-Relational Database (with Example)
+## Non-Relational Database (with Example)

-- No fixed table structure → flexible/dynamic schema
-- Types: Document-based, Key-Value, Column-based, Graph-based
-- Example: MongoDB stores data as JSON-like documents
+### What is it?
+Stores data without a fixed table structure.
+Data can be stored as documents (like JSON), key-value pairs, etc.

+### Example
+MongoDB stores a student like this:
 ```json
 { "name": "Arman", "course": "Cloud Computing" }
 ```

-- Good for unstructured/fast-changing data

-## 6. SQL (Structured Query Language)

-- Language used to talk to relational databases
-- Used to: create, read, update, delete data (CRUD)
-- Categories:
-  - **DDL** (Data Definition) → CREATE, ALTER, DROP
-  - **DML** (Data Manipulation) → INSERT, UPDATE, DELETE
-  - **DQL** (Data Query) → SELECT
-  - **DCL** (Data Control) → GRANT, REVOKE

-## 7. MySQL

-- Open-source RDBMS that uses SQL
-- Widely used for websites/apps (works well with PHP, Node.js, etc.)
-- Client-server model → MySQL server stores data, client sends queries

-## 8. Table

-- Basic unit of storage in relational DB
-- Made up of **rows** and **columns**
-- Each table represents one entity (e.g., `Students`, `Orders`)

-## 9. Column

-- Represents one attribute/field of data (e.g., `name`, `age`)
-- Has a fixed data type (int, varchar, date, etc.)
-- Also called a **field**

-## 10. Row

-- One single record/entry in a table
-- Contains actual data values for each column
-- Also called a **tuple** or **record**

-## 11. Creating Our First Database
+### Important Point
+Good when your data structure keeps changing or doesn't fit neatly into rows/columns.

+---

+## SQL (Structured Query Language)

+### What is it?
+The language used to communicate with relational databases — to create, read, update, and delete data.

+### Why do we use it?
+Every relational DB (MySQL, PostgreSQL, Oracle) understands SQL, so learning it once lets you work with any of them.

+### Important Point
+Main categories:
+- **DDL** – define structure (CREATE, ALTER, DROP)
+- **DML** – manage data (INSERT, UPDATE, DELETE)
+- **DQL** – query data (SELECT)

+---

+## MySQL

+### What is it?
+A popular open-source relational database that uses SQL.
+Works on a client-server model — the server stores the data, and clients (your app) send queries to it.

+### Important Point
+Very commonly paired with Java/Spring Boot backends in full-stack projects.

+---

+## Table

+### What is it?
+The basic structure that holds data in a relational database.
+Made of rows and columns.
+One table usually represents one "thing" (entity) — like `Students`, `Orders`, `Products`.

+---

+## Column

+### What is it?
+Represents one property/attribute of the data (e.g., `name`, `age`).
+Each column has a fixed datatype.

+### Important Point
+Also called a "field."

+---

+## Row

+### What is it?
+One single record of data in a table — all the column values for one entry.

+### Important Point
+Also called a "record" or "tuple."

+---

+## Creating Our First Database

+### Example
 ```sql
 CREATE DATABASE school;
 USE school;
 ```

+### Important Point
-- `CREATE DATABASE` → makes new database
-- `USE` → selects which database to work in
+`CREATE DATABASE` makes a new database, `USE` tells MySQL which database you want to work in.

+---

-## 12. Creating Our First Table
+## Creating Our First Table

+### Example
 ```sql
 CREATE TABLE students (
     id INT,